Ali Jaleel

-Ali Jaleel (1979-2009) was a citizen of the Maldive Islands who is reported to have died as a suicide bomber.
+Ali Jaleel (1979–2009) was a citizen of the Maldives who is reported to have died as a suicide bomber.
 He is reported to have attacked the Inter-Service Intelligence Directorate headquarters in Lahore, Pakistan on 27 May 2009.

 Pakistani accounts from the time of the attack say the three attackers who were killed, were unidentified.
 Subsequently, a martyr video, and an interview established Ali Jaleel was one of the bombers.

-Ali Jaleel, and two other Maldive citizens were captured in 2006, on suspicion they were attempting to travel to Pakistan for underground military training.
+Ali Jaleel, and two other Maldivian citizens were captured in 2006, on suspicion they were attempting to travel to Pakistan for underground military training.
 He was convicted of preaching without a license in December 2006.
 He was sentenced to two years house arrest on December 26, 2006.

-According to Haveeru Online, he violated his house arrest and was sentenced to four months of banishment on February 8, 2008.
+According to Haveeru Daily, he violated his house arrest and was sentenced to four months of banishment on February 8, 2008.